tomalec/articles/Starcounter/deprecated-non-namespaced-partials.md

 ### Current behavior

-Bin packing of elements (1.) we replaced with Shadow DOM - a Web Standard that not only lets app authors and designers use literally **any** HTML technique to style standalone or mixed apps, it also the standardized way to separate the layout related HTML composition from actual content and functional elements.
+Bin packing of elements (1.) was replaced with Shadow DOM - a Web Standard that not only lets app authors and designers use literally **any** HTML technique to style standalone or mixed apps, it also the standardized way to separate the layout related HTML composition from actual content and functional elements.
 For more read my previous articles: [Unobtrusive styling and composing 3rd party HTML content](http://starcounter.io/unobtrusive-styling-composing-3rd-party-html-content/) and [HTML partials/includes WebComponents-way](https://starcounter.io/html-partialsincludes-webcomponents-way/)

 To address remaining problems we introduced simple namespaces for our partial view-models.
-Now at every node where you attached blended results (blending point), you will see:
+Now, at every node where you attached blended results (blending point), you see:

 ```js
 {